VinothMathaiyan/WellnessConnect/Testing /E2E_Testing_Guide.md

 **Account:** Alex Johnson `9100000001` (Client, no assessment)

-1. ☐ Log in as Alex Johnson
+1. ✅ Log in as Alex Johnson
-2. ☐ Try to reach **Trainers → Discover**
+2. ✅ Try to reach **Trainers → Discover**
 3. ☐ **EXPECT:** either:
-   - Yellow banner: "Complete your assessment to get personalised trainer recommendations"
+   - ✅ Yellow banner: "Complete your assessment to get personalised trainer recommendations"
    - OR redirect to assessment-pending screen
-4. ☐ **NOT acceptable:** Recommendations visible for an uncleared client
+4. ☐ **NOT acceptable:** Recommendations visible for an uncleared client - recommendation not visible

 **Verifies:** H2 trainer clearance filter is in place.